 Criminal convictions regarding drugs and alcohol are not inherently the same as a crime involving violence but are still going to make your case difficult to prove if you want to win primary custody of your children.

-Once your history of drug or alcohol abuse is presented to a court, you will likely be ordered to immediately take a drug/alcohol test.
+Once your history of drug or alcohol abuse is presented to a court, you will likely be ordered to take a drug/alcohol test immediately.
 If it is a hair follicle test, your usage of these substances from the past few months can be detected.
 Usage of a substance like alcohol that involves your children, such as driving under the influence of alcohol with your children in the vehicle, will have a disastrous effect on your child custody case.

 How long ago was your criminal conviction?

 As we stated earlier in this blog post, the amount of time between your criminal conviction and your child custody case will affect the weight given to that conviction as far as evidence is concerned.
-If the conviction were from decades ago and were a one-time occurrence, the weight given to the conviction would likely be much less than a conviction from a year ago for a crime you have repeatedly committed.
+If the conviction were from decades ago and was a one-time occurrence, the weight given to the conviction would likely be much less than a conviction from a year ago for a crime you have repeatedly committed.

 Likewise, if you had to serve longer sentences in prison, it is hard to convince a judge that you respect the law and wouldn't do anything to put your child in harm's way.
 If you have served multiple five-year prison sentences in your past, it is not difficult to assume that you are likely to do so again in the future.
 Who would your children live with during your sentence?
 How would their lives be affected by their parent serving time in prison?
 These are all questions that a judge can avoid by limiting your future contact and rights to your children.